 The only condition attached to this generous exemption is that you must be living on the property or intend to live on the property when you claim the exemption.
 In this context, equity is the fair market value of your home minus what you still owe on the mortgage (plus any second mortgages or liens you have on the home).
 So if your home is worth $600,000 and you still owe $500,000 on it, you have $100,000 in equity, which would be fully covered by the state exemption amount.

 Personal Property Exemptions

 Unless otherwise noted, filers may claim the full value of the personal property exemptions listed below.
-If you own personal property that isn’t listed here, you may be able to safeguard it using the “wildcard exemption” explained in detail later in this guide.
+If you own personal property that isn’t listed here, you may be able to safeguard it using the wildcard exemption, which we'll explain later in this guide.
 Note that most of the values listed below are calculated using “yard sale pricing,” so they’ll stretch to accommodate a great deal of property:

 Library of a practicing professional

 Motor vehicle up to $12,000 in equity in a single vehicle